pantheon-systems/documentation/source/content/guides/terminus/12-terminus-3-0.md

 <Alert title="Note" type="info" >

-If you're not already familiar with Terminus, we suggest you read from the beginning of the [Terminus Guide](/guides/terminus).
+We suggest you read from the beginning of the [Terminus Guide](/guides/terminus) if you're not already familiar with Terminus.
 This section is specifically geared at existing Terminus users who need to update existing implementations.

 </Alert>